joaodrmacas/microservicesCalculator/README.md

    ```

 1. **Create Key and change path**
-   Create a key and update the path to the json file.
+   In terraform-gcp-provider create a key and update the path to the json file.
    ```bash
    provider "google" {
       credentials = file("<PATH_TO_GCP_CREDENTIALS_FILE>")